-Is it not phenomenal to watch the lucky bamboo seeds sprout and develop into a whole new plant or to see life grow from mere seeds?
+Is it not phenomenal to watch the stubborn lucky bamboo seeds sprout and develop into a whole new plant?

-So, let me drive you through the article if you want to know more about my journey of propagating lucky bamboo seeds!
+So, go through the article to learn more about harvesting and propagating their seeds!

 Overview of Lucky Bamboo Seeds